 Format → Background → Printed Watermark (Word 2003)

 Developer→ controls→ legacy tools→ text field

 No, BI Publisher provides the required translation for your templates, based on the number of languages installed in your oracle apps environment requires outputs are provided

-BI Publisher deskop tool has be installed.
+BI Publisher desktop tool has been installed.
 Using this tool you can preview or test the report before deploying the same on to the instance.

 xdoloader is the utility that will be used.

-DataEngine will take DataTemplate as the input and the output will be generated in xml format which will then be applied on layout template
+DataEngine will take DataTemplate as the input and the output will be generated in XML format which will then be applied to layout template

 XDO template utility helper java classes are provided for the same.

-Bank EFT, customer documents, shipping documents, internal analysis documents or any transactional documents
+Bank EFT, customer documents, shipping documents, internal analysis documents, or any transaction documents

-Concurrent program parameters should be passed, ensure that the parameter name/token are same as in the conc prog defn and the data template
+Concurrent program parameters should be passed, ensure that the parameter name/token is the same as in the conc prog defn and the data template

 The required lexical clause of Key Flex field or Descriptive FF are created under this section